nishanths/nishanths.github.io/README.md

 # clone the repo into a directory named website
 $ git clone https://github.com/nishanths/nishanths.github.io.git website
 $ cd website

+# make sure we are on the correct branch
+$ git checkout source

 # install gems
 $ bundle